The impact of heatwave-driven air conditioning adoption on electricity demand: A spatio-temporal case study for Germany: Discussion

 Fourth, we assume at most one AC system per household, regardless of household size or dwelling characteristics.
 However, larger households or multi-story residential buildings may install multiple AC units, potentially leading to significantly higher per-household electricity consumption than our estimates suggest.

 Fifth, our approach neglects thermal building models and assumes that outdoor temperature directly corresponds to indoor temperature and AC activation needs.
-This assumption becomes realistic during extended heat waves when buildings have insufficient time to cool down, but it strongly depends on building insulation, window configurations, and architectural characteristics.
-Buildings with better insulation and fewer windows may maintain substantially lower indoor temperatures, especially during single hot days, reducing both AC installation likelihood and activation frequency.
+In this regard, we follow previous research, arguing that opening windows e.g., during the night at lower outdoor temperatures, has a resetting effect and therefore, outdoor temperature is an adequate heuristic for AC activation.
+Nevertheless, buildings with good insulation and fewer windows may maintain substantially lower indoor temperatures, especially during single hot days, reducing both AC installation likelihood and activation frequency.
 However, we already only model 35\% total AC adoption, which might already cover non-adoption by households with better thermal dynamics.
-Urban heat island effects, i.e. cities being unable to cool down at night compared to rural areas, will further exacerbate AC usage in cities and thus lead to even more pronounced concentration effects than we already find \cite{parker2010urban}.
+Urban heat island effects, i.e., cities being unable to cool down at night compared to rural areas, will further exacerbate AC usage in cities and thus lead to even more pronounced concentration effects than we already find \citep{parker2010urban}.

-Finally, we model AC operation as binary (either fully on or completely off) rather than considering variable-speed units that can operate at intermediate power levels \cite{ma2009energy}.
+Finally, we model AC operation as binary (either fully on or completely off) rather than considering variable-speed units that can operate at intermediate power levels \citep{ma2009energy}.
 Modern AC systems often include variable-speed compressors and fans that can adjust output based on cooling demand, potentially operating at 50\% or other intermediate power levels.
-While our model's temperature-dependent activation function somewhat accounts for different temperatures, a non-binary model may be more precise especially during non-peak hours.
+While our model's temperature-dependent activation function somewhat accounts for different temperatures, a non-binary model may be more precise, especially during non-peak hours.